InfiniteRandomVariable/ReactNativeCRMApp/README.md

 Various tools are used to ensure code correctness such as ELint and etc.

 The style of the app is component based.
-To see the read-to-show code example, Go to:
+To see the read-to-show code example, go to:

 ReactNativeCRMApp/src/screens/sale/ReportSales
 ReactNativeCRMApp/src/screens/sale/AddItem